ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 # Learning objectives

 In this lab you will be introduced to the basics of electronics using a a credit-card sized computer called the Raspberry Pi.
 You will build simple electronic circuits and write programs to control them.
+Because this lab requires special hardware, which we need to share amongst groups, you only have limited time to work on this assignment.
+If you are not able to get all the way to the end, don't worry.
+The main goal is to learn and have fun.

 # Getting started